 Hormones are the driving force behind changes in body composition.
 HiiT interval training, due to its intensity, causes a significant increase in catecholamines, hormones activated during periods of stress.
 These hormones are important because they also mobilize fat stores to be used as fuel.
 In addition, high-intensity interval training maximizes release of the fat-burning hormone growth hormone.

-One study found higher levels of growth hormone in the blood stream after high-intensity compared to moderate intensity.
-In fact, research shows there’s a minimal exercise intensity needed to elicit significant release of growth hormone.
+One study found higher levels of growth hormone in the bloodstream after high-intensity compared to moderate intensity.
+In fact, research shows there’s a minimal exercise intensity needed to elicit the significant release of growth hormone.
 In one study, ten minutes of high-intensity exercise consistently increased growth hormone levels in healthy men.
-Release of these hormones maximizes the benefits of HiiT training.
+The release of these hormones maximizes the benefits of HiiT training.
 Once you’ve finished your workout, these hormones boost fat burning for hours after you’ve recovered.
 One of the benefits of HiiT training is the afterburn it creates, the ability to burn more fat during the post-exercise period.
 In contrast, when you finish a moderate-intensity workout, the afterburn effect is minimal.

 When you do long periods of moderate-intensity exercise, an hour or more, your cortisol level rises.
 High-intensity exercise also boosts cortisol due to the stress of training but the rise is short term.
 Exercise of longer duration causes a more sustained increase in cortisol.
 Studies have found endurance athletes that run for long periods of time have more prolonged increases in cortisol.
 You don’t want that.
 Cortisol breaks down muscle tissue and increases appetite and cravings for high-carb foods.
 People who have sustained elevations in cortisol also put on more belly fat.